zinebnadak/mosque-prayer-coordinator/README.md

 Lean Agile + Kanban — [View Board](https://github.com/users/zinebnadak/projects/3)

 ## What I Learned
+Using API to display accurate prayer-times.
 Skipping authentication for MVP meant thinking carefully about how to identify users without accounts.
 Storing a name in localStorage and tying it to attendance records was simple but enough for a trusted private group.
 Supabase realtime just worked.
 Live updates across devices required surprisingly little code...

 I got really great feedback, so adding a Feedback form is always worth is for small builds like these with real users! :)